viable2005/WorkflowTest/README.md

 "Do not go gentle into that goodnight" - Dylan Thomas

-"I think ya sent her a little bit too hard there bud" - A Drunk Candian Guy
+"I think ya sent her a little-bit too hard there bud" - A Drunk Canadian Guy

 "Anti-social behavior is a trait of intelligence in a world full of conformists."
 Nikola Tesla